 193 Bratenahl Road

-Hoban oversaw explosive growth in the diocese that more than doubled from the time of his arrival until his death.
-He was known for his boundless energy and organizational skills, establishing fifty-two new parishes since coming to Cleveland.
+Hoban was known for his boundless energy and organizational skills.
+He established sixty-one new parishes since coming to Cleveland.
 He also had the diocese acquire land throughout Greater Cleveland for the eventual construction of new schools.

-Hoban died September 22, 1966, in Cleveland and buried in the crypt of St. John’s Cathedral.
+Hoban died on September 22, 1966, in Cleveland and was buried in the crypt of St. John Cathedral.